Steve-Fenton/stevefenton.co.uk/src/pages/about-me/privacy-policy.md

 I don’t collect data for marketing purposes, although you can [buy my books](/publications/) if you choose to look at them and buy them.

+I'm using Microsoft Clarity to collect insights about my site (but not my users).
+You can read [Microsoft'sprivacy statement](https://privacy.microsoft.com/en-GB/privacystatement) and you can opt out by selecting "Microsoft" on the [Digital Advertising Alliance website](https://optout.aboutads.info/?c=2&lang=EN).

-The tools provided for free by Google allow me to find errors on my pages and get a general idea of how the population of awesome web people use my website.
+I'm currently migrating away from Google Analytics due to the EU court cases.
+Until this is complete, the tools provided for free by Google allow me to find errors on my pages and get a general idea of how the population of awesome web people use my website.
 Google have a [privacy policy](https://policies.google.com/privacy) that covers how they use your data.
 I personally never know who you are based on the aggregated data Google show me.
 I have configured Google to use anonymisation of IP addresses and turned off ad personalisation signals.

 ## Browser Extensions